RDevCharles/dbfs/README.md

-A commandline alternative to bit.io.
+A command line/ selfhosting alternative to bit.io.
-More coming soon.
+More coming soon...